 Gift, Sell, or DumpGift, Sell, or Dump

 While we did say you shouldn’t keep a ‘maybe’ pile, you might still want to subdivide your ‘no’ pile into a gift, sell, or dump pile.
-You can obviously throw some things away if they’re broken or of no use to anyone.
+You can throw some things away if they’re broken or of no use to anyone.
 Others can be sold, either online or to neighbors, if they’re in good condition and worth the effort of finding a buyer.
-But there’ll also be those things that you value but know you can’t take them with you.
+But there’ll also be those things you value but know you can’t take with you.
 Letting them go will be far easier if you can find a new home for them where you know they’ll be of use.

 Consider gifting them to younger family members or donating them to a charity organization.
 Doing this can make the decluttering process far more palatable and help you let go of those things you’ve held onto for so long.